ajweeks/FlexEngine/readme.md

  - [volk](https://github.com/zeux/volk) - Vulkan meta-loader

 ## License
-Flex engine is released as open source under The MIT License.
+Flex engine is released under The MIT License.
 See [license.md](license.md) for details.

 ## Acknowledgements
 A huge thank you must be given to the following individuals and organizations for their incredibly useful resources: